Enjoy sex like you used to

 • Prolonged erection (also known as priapism)

 Additionally, you’ll want to talk to your healthcare provider about the potential for drug interactions if you’re taking other medications.
-Among other medications, Cialis may interact in dangerous ways with any of the following:
+Some medications known to interact with Cialis include:

 • Alpha-blockers